 Use of external design and print agencies

 All materials designed and printed for University and University-related activities must be designed in the University’s visual identity.
-All materials must be produced by the Design Services Team and printed by the University’s Print Unit.
+All materials must be produced by the Creative Services design team and printed by the University’s Print Unit.